th2-net/th2-conn-dirty-fix/README.md

 + *resetSeqNumFlag* - resetting sequence number in initial Logon message (when conn started)
 + *resetOnLogon* - resetting the sequence number in Logon in other cases (e.g. disconnect)
 + *loadSequencesFromCradle* - defines if sequences will be loaded from cradle to use them in logon message.
++ *loadMissedMessagesFromCradle* - defines how retransmission will be handled.
+If true, then requested through `ResendRequest` messages (or messages requested on Logon with `NextExpectedSeqNum`) will be loaded from cradle.
 + *sessionStartTime* - UTC time when session starts. (`nullable`)
 + *sessionEndTime* - UTC time when session ends. required if startSessionTime is filled.
 + *sendingDateTimeFormat* - `SendingTime` field format for outgoing messages. (`nullable`, `default format` in this case is `"yyyyMMdd-HH:mm:ss.SSSSSSSSS"`)